slaveeks/lessons/README.md

 $ docker-compose up --build
 ```

+## Database data for testing

+You can use database dump for testing, it's located in `./dumps/dump.sql`
+It contains 22 lessons, 6 teachers, 6 students.
+And it contains relations between them.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).